1990 ARCO explosion: Emergency response

 In the immediate aftermath, authorities described the incident as relatively minor, with no reports of any injuries.
 Shortly after the blast, the facility's fire brigade began putting out the fires that had resulted from the explosion.
 They would be the main firefighting force that handled the fires, although additional help would be provided by the hazardous materials units from the Channel Industries Mutual Aid, Merichem, and the Shell Oil Refinery.
 Most of the fires had been put out by 4 a.m. the next morning, with smaller fires completely put out by 5 a.m.
 According to company officials, the explosion did not result in any leakage of hazardous materials, and no area evacuation was issued, although traffic was rerouted away from the facility.
 After the fires were put out, the plant's main operations were shut down, including the MTBE operations.
 The plant was expected to be shut down for several months as it underwent repairs.
 The shutdown affected approximately 15 percent of the total production of styrene in the United States.

 Members of the Harris County fire marshal's and medical examiner's offices arrived on the scene following the explosion.
 While initial reports from company authorities had stated that there had been no injuries, there had in fact been several injuries and multiple deaths from the disaster.
 The fire marshal's office assisted in body recovery, and by 11 a.m. the next morning, 14 bodies had been found, with two people believed to have been in the plant at the time unaccounted for.
 Through the day, this number would rise to 15 dead and one unaccounted for.
 By July 6, the final count had 17 people killed and five injured.
 Of the dead, five were Arco Chemical employees and eleven were Austin Industrial employees.
-Additionally, a truck driver was found dead in the cabin of their vacuum truck.
+Additionally, a truck driver was found dead in the cabin of his vacuum truck.
 He was an employee for Waste Processing, Inc., which had been contracted to help with maintenance work.
 Some of the injured were hospitalized at the nearby San Jacinto Methodist Hospital in Baytown, Texas.
 Speaking about the size of the tragedy, ACC Americas President Jack Johnson said, "In my 32 years I can't remember a single incident of this magnitude where we had multiple loss of life".